epics-containers/epics-containers.github.io/docs/user/tutorials/create_ioc.rst

 .. code-block:: bash

     ec ioc exec bl01t-ea-ioc-02
+    # enable the PVA plugin that publishes the output
+    caput BL01T-EA-TST-02:PVA:EnableCallbacks 1
+    # start the simulation detector
     caput BL01T-EA-TST-02:DET:Acquire 1

 You should see a moving image appear in the ``c2dv`` window.
 For smoothest